Dylan Walker: New South Wales debut overshadowed by off-field incidents, and a fresh start (2015)

 On 17 December 2015, Walker signed with the Manly Warringah Sea Eagles on a four-year deal starting from 2016, after he was heavily linked to sign with them since his release from the Rabbitohs, putting the end to his tumultuous off season.

-Although he has played most of his first-grade career in the centres, Walker has been touted by new Manly coach Trent Barrett and Manly-Warringah legend and rugby league Immortal Bob Fulton, themselves Australian former international five-eighths, as the replacement five-eighth for New Zealand international half Kieran Foran who has moved to play for Parramatta from 2016.
+Although he had played most of his first-grade career in the centres, Manly coach Trent Barrett and Manly-Warringah legend and rugby league Immortal Bob Fulton, named Walker as the replacement five-eighth for New Zealand international half Kieran Foran, who left Manly for Parramatta.
 At the official announcement of his signing during a Manly pre-season training camp in Coffs Harbour, Walker told the Sydney Morning Herald "Five-eighth was my favourite position coming through the juniors and if the coach (Barrett) wants me there I will jump at the opportunity".

-2016
+Manly-Warringah Sea Eagles (2016–2021)

+Shift from centre to five-eighth, New South Wales representative debut (2016)

 On 13 January, Walker was named in the emerging New South Wales Blues squad.
-In Round 1 of the 2016 NRL season, he made his club debut for Manly-Warringah against the Canterbury-Bankstown Bulldogs, starting at five-eighth in the Sea Eagles' 28-6 loss at Brookvale Oval.
-In Round 2 against the Wests Tigers, he scored his first club try for Manly in the 36-22 loss at Leichhardt Oval.
+In Round 1 of the 2016 NRL season, he made his club debut for Manly-Warringah against the Canterbury-Bankstown Bulldogs, starting at five-eighth in the Sea Eagles' 28–6 loss at Brookvale Oval.
+In Round 2 against the Wests Tigers, he scored his first club try for Manly in the 36–22 loss at Leichhardt Oval.

 On 1 June, he made his debut for New South Wales against Queensland in Game 1 of the 2016 State of Origin series, coming off the interchange bench.
 He came onto the field at the 71st minute, and made an error shortly after.

 In July 2016, Walker was fined $10,000 by Manly-Warringah after he punched his front door and injured his hand.
 Walker and his partner reported that he had punched the door out of frustration over an undisclosed incident.
 Walker was ruled out for a month as his hand required surgery.

-2017
+Walker finished the 2016 NRL season playing in 18 games, scoring 8 tries and kicking 12 goals as Manly finished 13th on the ladder, which meant Walker would not qualify for the finals for the first time in his career.